datadryad/dryad-app/app/views/layouts/_our_staff.html.md

 <div class="bio">
   <img src="/images/rscherle.jpg" alt="Ryan Scherle" title="Ryan Scherle">
   <p><strong>Ryan Scherle</strong>, PhD Computer Science and Cognitive Science<br>Dryad Developer<br>Ryan has been with Dryad since its founding.
 He spearheaded the initial development of Dryad's technology and has been involved in all aspects of the repository.
 Before joining Dryad, Ryan worked in the Digital Library Program at Indiana University, building systems to store and manage a wide variety of digital materials.
-Ryan holds a combined Ph.D. in Computer Science and Cognitive Science.
 In his free time, Ryan enjoys outdoor activities such as hiking, hang gliding, and whitewater rafting.
 He also coaches youth teams in both baseball and robotics.
 </p>
 </div>